-Ark Alexandra Academy’s LGB is currently being constituted, but it is likely to be made up of six to twelve members appointed by Ark, including the Chair.
+Ark Alexandra Academy’s LGB is made up of six to twelve members appointed by Ark, including the Chair.
 These are usually people with a local connections or interests who are committed to supporting educational opportunity in the area and will include those who were governors at Helenswood and William Parker.
-There will be a governor appointed by the Diocese.
-The Executive Principal and Principal of the school will attend LGB meetings.
+There will be at least one governor appointed by the Diocese.
+The Executive Principal and Regional Associate Principal of the school will attend LGB meetings.

 Ark aims to create a balanced group that will have the right skills, connections and dynamic for the LGB to work well and support the school in achieving exceptional outcomes.